ChainSafe/gossamer/.github/ISSUE_TEMPLATE/investigation_or_research.md

 - workshop or knowledge sharing session should be conducted to share outcomes -->
 [] add open questions here..
-[] Summary, research paper or meta knowledge written and merged to main repo [] Tech lead sign off
+[] Summary, research paper or meta knowledge written and merged to main repo (if applicable) [] Tech lead sign off
 [] Team member sign off (mention who)
 [] Workshop or knowledge session conducted